 Maria Otero & Joseph Eldridge

-Mayor’s Office on Latino Affairs
+Mayor’s Office on Community Affairs

 MGM Grand Resorts